 Flights arriving from and departing to the same country

-For international connections where the airport of arrival of the second flight is in the same country as the airport of departure of the first flight, the flights aren’t connected.
-For example, Paris to London, then London to Marseille, these flights aren’t connected and duty at the relevant band A rate would be due, depending on the class of travel between London and Marseille.
+For international connections where the airport of arrival of the second flight is in the same country as the airport of departure of the first flight, the flights are not connected.
+For example, Paris to London, then London to Marseille, these flights are not connected and duty at the relevant band A rate would be due, depending on the class of travel between London and Marseille.

 - airport where the passenger intends to leave from

 - date and time of their intended departure

 - airport that they intend to arrive at

 The connected flights must be detailed on the same ticket or conjunction tickets to qualify for the exemption.
 Tickets are only conjunction tickets if either:

 - they’re in one booklet

 - refers to the other and states that they’re to be read together

 - includes a summary of the flights that make up the passenger’s journey